coderholic/pyradio/docs/server.md

 The buttons shown in the web interface are:

 - **Local Playlist** \
-This button will permit the user to toggle between opening a local playlist (default state) and a **Radio Browser** "playlist", actually a search result set of players.
+This button will permit the user to toggle between opening a local playlist (default state) and a **RadioBrowser** "playlist", actually a search result set of players.

 - **Play Next** and **Play Previous** \
 The buttons title says it all... \